 So for those who find that there are only a certain number of hours in a day (and who don’t have a personal chef on standby!), here are my favorite French no-cook summer meals.
 These recipes are simple to assemble and easy to eat so that you can focus on enjoying the company of friends and family.
 So allons-y!

-A lovely ripe melon, topped off with a decadent porto, the perfect starter for a hot and sunny day.
-It may look complicated to make, but with no cooking involved, you will be able to whip up this classic French appetizer in a snap.
+A lovely ripe melon, topped off with a decadent porto, the perfect appetizer for a hot and sunny day.
+It may look complicated to make, but with no cooking involved, you will be able to whip up this classic French starter in a snap.
 You can get the recipe for Melon au porto here.

 Put together a plate of colorful crudités, based on the vegetables in season, with sauces.
 By itself, or combined with cheese and charcuterie, this healthy addition to the menu is quick and easy to assemble.